 This is the type of skimming where hackers intercept the wireless information and data from RFID chips used on debit cards, credit cards, ID cards/passports, and other documents.

 The purpose of skimming this data is to steal the personal information used for advanced identity theft.
-Hackers use NFC-supported devices that record all the unencrypted data from the RFID chips and then broadcast through wireless signals.
+Hackers use NFC-supported devices that record all the unencrypted data from the RFID chips and then broadcast it through wireless signals.

 24. Man-in-the-Middle Attacks

 This type of attack is where hackers intercept the communication between two parties through an insecure IoT device or a vulnerability in the network.
 Then they alter the messages while both parties think they are communicating with each other.
 These attacks can be devastating for the involved parties as all their sensitive information is at risk during the communication.

 25. Sinkhole Schemes

 A hacker can easily attract all the traffic from a wireless sensor network (WSN) node to build a sinkhole.
 This type of attack creates a metaphorical sinkhole that compromises the confidentiality of the data and also denies any service to the network.
 It’s done by dropping all the packets instead of sending them to their destination.

 IoT is definitely a big deal, and it’s only going to get bigger with the passage of time.
 Sadly, the bigger it gets, the more targets it has on its back.
 All the accompanying threats and IoT trends will get bigger as well.
 Manufacturers and others linked with the IoT industry will have to get serious about security issues and threats.

 Knowledge is the first line of defense against such threats.
 So, you need to get yourself up to speed with the IoT security threats and their countermeasures.